Find Grad Schools

 67% Women

 University of Toledo comes in at #3 on our list of the most popular colleges offering graduate certificates in conflict resolution.
 Roughly 18,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,028 per year, while in-state graduate students, on average, pay $14,758 per year.
-For the 2020-2021 academic year, 6 graduate certificates were handed out to conflict resolution majors at University of Toledo.
-Of these students, 67% were women and 83% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,391 per year, while in-state graduate students, on average, pay $15,053 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in conflict resolution from University of Toledo.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 5 Yearly Graduations

 The 4th most popular school in the country for conflict resolution majors who are seeking their graduate certificate is Abilene Christian University.
 Roughly 5,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $39,250 per year, while in-state graduate students, on average, pay $24,174 per year.
-During the 2020-2021 academic year, 5 people received their graduate certificate in conflict resolution from Abilene Christian.
-About 80% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,300 per year, while in-state graduate students, on average, pay $24,174 per year.
+During the most recent year for which we have data, 5 people received their graduate certificate in conflict resolution from Abilene Christian.
+About 68% of this group were women, and 64% were students from an underrepresented racial-ethnic group.

 #5